Processing Your Application

-How your building consent is processed
+How your Building Consent is processed

 Building control officers will evaluate your application to ensure it meets the requirements of the Building Act and the Building Code.

 There is a requirement for some applications to be sent to the design review unit of Fire and Emergency New Zealand.
-There will be additional fees to pay if your application needs to be sent there.

-Once Council is satisfied on reasonable grounds that the requirements of the Building Act and Building Code will be met if building work is completed in accordance with the plans and specifications, you will be advised your building consent has been approved.
+Once Council is satisfied on reasonable grounds that the requirements of the Building Act and Building Code will be met if building work is completed in accordance with the plans and specifications, you will be advised your building consent has been granted.

 Building consent and associated documentation will be released once the final building consent invoice has been paid in full.

-Your consent will advise the number of inspections you will need, how to book inspections, and details of any specific conditions attached to your Building Consent.
+Your consent will advise the estimated number of inspections you will need, how to book inspections, and details of any specific conditions attached to your Building Consent.

 A copy of the building consent and approved plans must be held on site at all times.
 This is the applicant's responsibility.